The Benefits of Flashcards: A Powerful Tool for Learning

 2. Spaced Repetition

 Flashcards are particularly effective when combined with spaced repetition techniques.
-Many flashcard apps, like Anki, utilize algorithms that schedule review sessions based on how well you know each card.
+Many flashcard apps, can utilize algorithms that schedule review sessions based on how well you know each card.
 Research indicates that spaced repetition improves retention by spacing out learning over time, allowing your brain to consolidate information (Cepeda et al., 2006).
 This method helps prevent cramming and reinforces knowledge effectively.

 3. Customizable Learning